Best Resume Format for Any Job: Examples & Templates

 However, note that if you have an employment gap, it will be quickly noticeable in this resume format.

-Now that you know what the best resume format is for you, based on your needs and experience, here are other expert resources to make the best resumes:
+Now that you know which resume format is the right fit for you, based on your needs and experience, here are other expert resources to make the best resumes:

 - How to Write a Resume – From the contact information to the education section, our expert teaches you everything you need to know about writing a resume.

-- 800+ Resume Examples – There are a lot of resume examples out there, but we have the best ones for a number of different industries.
+- 800+ Resume Examples – There are many resume examples out there, but we have the best ones for several different industries.

 - What to Put on a Resume – Check out our comprehensive list of what to put on a resume for tips from career experts.